-This Apple Peach Pie with Oatmeal Crumb Topping is a terrific dessert for using up seasonal peaches and apples.
+This Apple Peach Pie Recipe with Oatmeal Crumb Topping is a terrific dessert for using up seasonal peaches and apples.

 With a simple crumb topping and store-bought crust, it comes together in no time and goes great with almost any meal.

 I like that her fruit pie with crumb topping was very easy and quick to make because you could use a store bought frozen pie crust, a frozen gluten free crust, or one from a mix.